Parts washer: Jet spray vs. power wash processes

 There are some considerations when using the "power wash" process in that comparatively high horsepower, thus high-current motors requiring an adequate power source, are utilized with correspondingly high washing pressures that require the parts to be adequately secured to the turntable.
 The "jet spray" process is found to be adequate for cleaning applications that do not involve removal of difficult soils but in general the power wash process is the superior cleaning process.

 Power density

-A parts washer can be characterized by its power density.
-The power density is calculated by dividing the total horsepower of all the pump systems providing the wash function by the total work volume for that washing function.
-Typical units are horsepower per cubic foot.
-The results of this calculation offer a beginning point in comparing various parts washing systems.
-The power density number is also useful when it is desired to achieve the same cleaning standard and throughput in a different work volume.
-Note that the power density calculation does not take into account the pump system efficiency and assumes that all of the energy delivered to the pump is delivered to the wash load.
-A more accurate power density would consider the pump system efficiency as efficiencies vary greatly even from an identical pump as the efficiency is highly dependent on the pump operating point, the piping design and the friction losses in the system.
+A parts washer's performance can be gauged by its power density, calculated as the total pump horsepower divided by the washer's work volume, typically measured in horsepower per cubic foot.
+This value helps compare systems and adjust for consistent cleaning in different volumes.
+However, power density assumes full pump efficiency, which varies with pump operation, piping, and friction losses.
+For a precise assessment, efficiency factors should be included, as even identical pumps can perform differently based on these design and operational elements.